jatupan1989/boomjum1989/User-interface.md

 [Above] A permanently whitelisted cell in its default state.
 This means the temporary status of the cell is explicitly whitelisted, which reflects its permanent status.

+**Important note**: When you click the padlock tool, **all cells in the matrix** will have their state persisted using their current temporary status.
+This also applies to the scope cell at the top.

 ![A permanently whitelisted cell which is temporarly graylisted](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-matrix-cell-6.png)

 [Above] A permanently whitelisted cell which is temporarily graylisted.
 Remember, the effective status of a cell is its temporary status: all requests are evaluated against the temporary (effective) status.